INTRODUCTION

 is a Spanish word derived from the Moorish al Qa’lah,

-achievements were many buildings of Moorish architecture and towns that
+notable achievements were many buildings of Moorish architecture and towns that

 included the phrase al Qa’lah in their name to signify the